tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 **Market/Component Cost:** 250 gp**/**50 gp

-**Effect:** The ritual destroys a magic item of your tier or lower, and the item can be common, uncommon, or rare.
-The ritual returns an amount of residuum based on the item's rarity: 20 percent of a common item's gold piece value, 50 percent of an uncommon item's gold piece value, and 100 percent of a rare item's gold piece value.
+**Effect:** The ritual destroys a magic item of your tier or lower.
+The ritual returns an amount of residuum based on the item's rarity: 20 percent of a minor item's gold piece value and 50 percent of a major item's gold piece value.

 ---